Get insider access

 Dips

-The peaks and dips performance is decent.
-The largest deviations are in the treble range, which indicates that the headphones struggle to control their sound profile in this range than in the rest of the response.
-The large dip in the low-treble hurts the detail and clarity of vocals and instruments, while the peak in the mid-treble makes sibilants like cymbals piercing.
+The peaks and dips performance is good.
+Bass and mids frequencies closely follow their own sound profile for mostly tight and even bass guitars and keys.
+The largest deviations are in the treble range, which indicates that the headphones struggle more to control their sound profile in this range than in the rest of the response.
+The dip in the low treble hurts the detail and clarity of vocals and instruments, while the peak adds harshness.
+The dips that bookend a prominent peak in the mid-treble make sibilants, like cymbals, either lispy or piercing, depending on the frequency range.

 8.3